 Carta’s IT environment comprises an extensive set of infrastructure and SaaS products.
 It relies upon Terraform, also known as infrastructure-as-code, for its infrastructure and GitHub for its product code.
 Uttej’s responsibilities span “all things cloud,” specifically ensuring that the data and code bases running on GitHub and AWS are secure, accessible, and comprehensively backed up.

-Uttej and his team take a proactive approach to data and code security and integrity, as he explains: “Let’s say someone is making changes to the codebase in GitHub, that will need approval on the pull request and needs to pass certain branch protection checks.
+Uttej and his team take a proactive approach to data and code security and integrity.
+He explains: “Let’s say someone is making changes to the codebase in GitHub, that will need approval on the pull request and needs to pass certain branch protection checks.
 Updates won’t automatically be merged with the main branch or enter our live production environment until we’re comfortable that there are no issues.”

 Backup – to build or to buy?